gp201/Freyja_pathogen_workflow_v2/README.md

 # Freyja_pathogen_workflow

+> [!IMPORTANT]
-We made a tool to generate pathogen barcodes for the Freyja pipeline.
-[BarcodeForge](https://github.com/andersen-lab/BarcodeForge/)
+> We’re deprecating this tool in favor of **BarcodeForge**, which we built to generate pathogen barcodes for the Freyja pipeline: [https://github.com/andersen-lab/BarcodeForge/](https://github.com/andersen-lab/BarcodeForge/)

 This is a workflow for the Freyja Pathogen pipeline.